They found a surrogate in Ukraine. Now a U.S. couple must get their preemie twins out of a war zone.

 “We didn’t think we’d need any for two more months,” Nuñez said.
 “We wanted to wait until we crossed this hurdle and we know the babies are fine.”

 For many couples who pursue surrogacy, Ukraine is an attractive option for its relative affordability.
-U.S.-based surrogacy which can cost upward of $100,000, while surrogacy in Ukraine is often less than half that.
+U.S.-based surrogacy can cost upward of $100,000, while surrogacy in Ukraine is often less than half that.

 For Nuñez and Spektor, Ukraine offered a powerful personal connection.